 The product data management process often begins as a bunch of fields and columns in spreadsheets.
 This raw data needs to be put through the wringer of a PIM tool before finding its place on product listing pages on eCommerce sites.

-Take for example a global sportswear brand that makes kits for international football competitions and gets its product inventory from suppliers in Tirupur, a small industrial town in the south of India.
+Take, for example, a global sportswear brand that makes kits for international football competitions and gets its product inventory from suppliers in Tirupur, a small industrial town in the south of India.
 Or a computer brand that sources storage components from Thailand, display panels from South Korea, and plastic casings from China.

-- Maintaining product data in spreadsheets and documents often means members of a product team maintain multiple copies on each of their local machines.
-Distributed, redundant copies makes it harder to keep track of the latest, most updated version.
+- Maintaining data in spreadsheets and documents often means members of a product team maintain multiple copies on each of their local machines.
+Distributed, redundant copies make it harder to keep track of the latest, most updated version.
 The wrong file could get sent out to sales channels, which means shoppers could see incomplete and/or inaccurate product information.

 - Suppliers can be given their own logins, so they can directly upload product information into Unbxd PIM.

-- Unbxd PIM can seamlessly extract product data from product files, no matter which format they are in.
-Product teams can simply upload the files as received from their suppliers, and the data is imported into Unbxd PIM.
+- Unbxd PIM can seamlessly extract data from product files, no matter which format they are in.
+Product teams can upload the files as received from their suppliers, and the data is imported into Unbxd PIM.